 Straight away, Kris was thrown into a routine of radiotherapy, five months of chemotherapy, and yet more radiotherapy.
 So long, carefree fun.
 So long, travelling.
 So long, boobs.
 So long, hair.
 So long, normal twentysomething life.

-And so CoppaFeel! was born.
+And so CoppaFeel! was born, the first charity of its kind.
 And by ’eck, did it land on Planet Earth with a bang.
 Having been started by Kris and her twin sister Maren just one month after Kris’s diagnosis, within mere weeks Kris was appearing on TV and in national press, raising heaps of cash for CoppaFeel!, and sharing her story in the hope of keeping other lasses and LADS from the same fate.
 And if you thought that breast cancer at 23 was surreal enough, try adding the Pride of Britain award and a Downing Street reception into the mix.
 From being a normal (okay, normal–ish) 23 year old, Kris’s life had suddenly become anything but.
 And yes, it’s been incredible.
 But it’s not the life she would have chosen.

 After a secondary breast cancer diagnosis, Kris is not cancer free – and perhaps never will be.
 But she’s keeping as well as she can, being treated at the hospital each month with bone juice to keep her strong.
 And whenever she’s not in the presence of doctors, she’s pouring her heart, soul and a shitload of kick–ass into making a success of CoppaFeel!, not only refusing to let cancer wreck her party, but refusing to let it ruin yours too.

 After all, we girls and boys are lucky enough to have been blessed with lovely hooters.
 So cop a feel, why don’t you – and let’s keep them that way.